h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-07-SLAE_Assignment_6.md

 #### 2nd Shellcode (Killall Processes)
 --------------

-A <code class="language-plaintext highlighter-rouge">killall</code> command on a Linux based system will literally terminate all running processes that are currently active on the target host’s machine.
+The <code class="language-plaintext highlighter-rouge">killall</code> command on a Linux based system will literally terminate all running processes that are currently active on the target host’s machine.

 Referenced from Shell-Storm [http://shell-storm.org/shellcode/files/shellcode-212.php] [killall-shellstorm]: